marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   :samp:`{dir}` begins with ``=``, then the ``=`` will be replaced by the sysroot prefix; see :option:`--sysroot` and :option:`-isysroot`.

-.. index:: isystem dir

-.. index:: preprocessing, include path
+.. index:: isystem dir, preprocessing, include path

 .. option:: -isystem {dir}